Seán MacMahon

-Seán Mac Mahon (born John Michael McMahon, 15 September 1893 – 26 March 1955) was an Irish nationalist who fought in the 1916 rising.
+Seán MacMahon (born John Michael McMahon, Seán Mac Mathúna; 15 September 1893 – 26 March 1955) was an Irish nationalist who fought in the 1916 rising as captain of "B" Company, 3rd Battalion, Irish Volunteers, under Éamon de Valera.
+He later became quartermaster-general of the IRA.
+MacMahon took the pro-treaty side in the Irish Civil War (1922–23) and rose to be chief of staff of the Irish Defence Forces.
+He was also president of the Irish Republican Brotherhood.

 Early life

-He was born John Michael McMahon on Friday 15 September 1893 at 118 Cork Street in Dublin.
-His mother was Mary, formerly Delaney, and his father, Edward McMahon, was just 2 weeks from his 25th birthday.
-His father would later become a maltster in Cork Street.

-He was the eldest of 7 children, with 4 brothers and 2 sisters.
-Pat (Patrick) born 23 July 1897, the twins Ned (Edward) and Tom (Thomas) born on 4 December 1902 and Joe (Joseph) born 7 July 1909.
+McMahon was born on Friday 15 September 1893 at 118 Cork Street in Dublin.
+His mother was Mary, formerly Delaney, and his father, Edward McMahon, was almost 25.
+He was the eldest of 7 children, with 4 brothers and 2 sisters: Pat (Patrick) born 23 July 1897, the twins Ned (Edward) and Tom (Thomas) born on 4 December 1902 and Joe (Joseph) born 7 July 1909.
 The girls were Annie, born 21 September 1895 and Kathleen (Catherine) born 9 November 1900.

-After leaving school on 26 September 1907, just 11 days after his 14th birthday Seán MacMahon started work in Dublin Post Office.
-He left on 17 September 1909 having reached the age limit of 16.
+After leaving school on 26 September 1907, just 11 days after his 14th birthday, MacMahon started work in Dublin Post Office.
+He left on 17 September 1909, having reached the age limit of 16.

-He then turned to clerical work, possibly for Plunkett Bros.
-Maltsters who maintained a presence, office and malthouse perhaps, at 4 and 5 Sandwith Street.
-He gave 5 Sandwith Street as his address when later interned in 1916.
-His father was at this time a foreman maltster with Plunkett Bros at this address.
+He then turned to clerical work, perhaps at Plunkett Brothers where his father worked, for he gave 5 Sandwith Street as his address when later interned in 1916.

-Activity in Volunteers Inception
+Revolutionary activities

+Irish Volunteers and Easter Rising
-At the inception of the Volunteers in 1913 he was enrolled as a member of "B" Company, 3rd Battalion, Dublin City Brigade.

-In 1914 he became 1st Lieutenant under The O’Rahilly with promotion to captain, replacing The O’Rahilly in 1915.
-It is assumed that by this time he was also a very active IRB member.
-B Company, 3rd Battalion headquarters was at 144 Great Brunswick Street now called Pearse Street.
+At the inception of the Volunteers in 1913 MacMahon was enrolled as a member of "B" Company, 3rd Battalion, Dublin City Brigade, at 144 Great Brunswick Street (now Pearse Street).
+In 1914 he became 1st lieutenant under The O'Rahilly with promotion to captain, replacing The O'Rahilly in 1915.